sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

     * Ways for students and professors to organize their work (like tags on the the worksheets)

-    * Ways for students and professors to interact with each other (e.g., submitting and grading assignments, collaborating, etc.)
+    * Ways for students and professors to interact with each other (e.g., submitting and grading assignments, collaborating, make comments on a worksheet, etc.)

+      * A grading and annotating system for grading student worksheets.

     * interactive javascript input widgets (hopefully we can do something with mathjax!)